 Matariki Engagement Grant

-Following on from the success of the Matariki Leadership Programme which has been running since 2021, the Matariki Network is launching another call for a funding opportunity open to Professional Services staff across the Network – The Matariki Engagement Grant.
+Following on from the success of the Matariki Leadership Programme which has been running since 2021, the Matariki Network has launched a call for a funding opportunity open to Professional Services staff across the Network – The Matariki Engagement Grant.

 What is the fund to be used for?